BenMakesGames/DesktopEmoticons/README.md

 # DesktopEmoticons

 Runs in your system tray.
-Right or left click to pull up a menu of categorized emoticons ヾ（＾ヮ＾)ﾉ
+Right or left click to pull up a menu of categorized emoticons.
+Click on an emoticon to immediately copy it to your clipboard ヾ（＾ヮ＾)ﾉ

 Easy to code in your own emoticons (assuming you have Visual Studio).
 Look near the top of Program.cs to see how the emoticons are added.